Dwarfius/VulkanRTSEngine/ReadMe.md

 * Need to fix LookAt, during recalculate it discards it
 * Add bounding spheres
 * Start working on collisions
+* GameObject.h - avoid uniform copy on GetUniforms(), have to figure this out

 ### OpenGL
 * Animations